NeuroTechX/learn.neurotechedu.com/pages/introtoneuroscience.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

-#  Lesson Outcome

-By the end of this online lesson, students or readers should be able to:

-- Understand basic principles of neuroscience including: Nervous system cell types, Nervous system organization, Major brain areas, and Electrical signalling
-- Understand neuroscience research methods including: EEG, MRI, etc.
-- Describe the basic purpose and structure of the human nervous system
-- Understand a flowchart model of the the human neurological system
-- Recognise molecular levels and cellular components of the nervous system
-- Understand how human sensory, motor, and cognitive systems work
-- Understand how the body’s neural systems mediate sensation, bodily action, memory, emotion, and cognition
-- Characterize how human functions are informed and regulated by the nervous system
-- Obtain an overview of Brain Development, Disease and Disorders
-- Differentiate between brain observation methods
-- Understand within a historical social context how the field of neuroscience has developed and where it is going

-_Helpful previous knowledge: basic understanding of cell and molecular biology, general physiology and human anatomy._

 #  Lesson Contents

 ##  Introduction
 ---
 Welcome to Fundamentals of Neuroscience at NeuroTechEDU!
 This lesson provides a foundational introduction to the essential principles of [neuroscience](https://en.wikipedia.org/wiki/Neuroscience).
 Here you will obtain a basic understanding of the human brain and physiological workings of the nervous system.
 What is the significance in establishing a foundational understanding of the human brain?
-We already know that advancements in the fields of technology, [neuroscience](https://en.wikipedia.org/wiki/Neuroscience), and brain research will transform the 21st century the way that quantum physics and genetic code breaking transformed the 20th century.
-It is through the study of [neuroscience](https://en.wikipedia.org/wiki/Neuroscience) that we will push the boundaries of how we function and thrive as humans.
+We already know that advancements in the fields of technology, neuroscience, and brain research will transform the 21st century the way that quantum physics and genetic code breaking transformed the 20th century.
+It is through the study of neuroscience that we will push the boundaries of how we function and thrive as humans.
 Advancement in the field of neuroscience will provide a deeper understanding of human thought and being, inform the modification of our human abilities and health, and lay transformative foundations for the engineering and design of our future.
 We will begin the lesson with an introduction to the field of neuroscience and an overview of the human nervous system.
 We lead with a close examination of the nervous system beginning at a cellular level, expanding out to general brain anatomy and organisation including sections of the brain and connections.
 Following our study of brain organisation, we will explore functional systems and mechanics of the brain, including examples of disease and disorder.
 Finally, we will consider how the field of neuroscience has developed and where it is going, including a look at [neuroimaging methods](https://en.wikipedia.org/wiki/Neurotechnology#Imaging), [technological advancements](https://en.wikipedia.org/wiki/Neurotechnology), and multidisciplinary approaches to brain research and development.
 This foundational information can be expanded on by more advanced [neuroscience](https://en.wikipedia.org/wiki/Neuroscience) and neurotechnology lessons found within NeuroTechEDU as well as from specific citations within the lesson.

 ---
 ##  What is Neuroscience?
 ---
-[Neuroscience](https://en.wikipedia.org/wiki/Neuroscience) is a tremendously broad and multidisciplinary science devoted to the understanding of the brain and the nervous system, as well as the advancement of a centuries-old scientific quest to understand how the world around us works.
+Neuroscience is a tremendously broad and multidisciplinary science devoted to the understanding of the brain and the nervous system, as well as the advancement of a centuries-old scientific quest to understand how the world around us works.
 Deciphering the codes of brain’s command system and its diverse functions is a complex challenge that inspires leading neuroscientists around the world.
 The brain is one of the most complex systems in the universe; understanding how it functions is among the most complex challenges within science today.
 We still have not uncovered the full extent of what the brain can do.
 This single organ controls every aspect of the human body, ranging from immunity and breathing, to emotions, memory, dreaming, and innovation.
 It is the brain’s ability to perform all these functions that makes us human.
 Brain researchers are motivated to understand how cellular circuits enable us to read and speak, how we bond with other humans, how we learn and retain information, how we experience pain, and how we stay motivated in school.
 Neuroscientists discover possible causes of devastating disorders of the brain and body, as well as ways to prevent or cure them.
 Neuroscientists continue to investigate the nervous system at multiple levels, from the molecular synapses to networks of neurons, cognition, and behaviour.
 Over the years, the neuroscience field has made enormous progress, continually striving for a deeper understanding of how the brain’s 100 billion nerve cells are born, grow, and connect into functional circuits for life.
 Methods of inquiry and research are drawn from a number of disciplines, including molecular and cellular biology, physiology, biomedical, behavioural sciences and cognitive psychology, electrical engineering, computer science and artificial intelligence.